brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Modifier to use: -20%
 Refail
 Type: Hacking AI
-Covers up the character�s error and allows another try.
+Covers up the character's error and allows another try.
 When you fail a dice roll, use Refail to re-roll it.
 You can only use one Refail in a Hacking session.
 Cost: 6000
 Modifier to use: -20%
 Trail